The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems: Data Transformation Techniques

-For this work, to ensure we are similarly comparing both trend extraction techniques, both were assigned the same value of $c=20$ for the time window.
-This value was a selected hyperparameter that would not reduce the dimensionality of the dataset enough to hinder the model accuracy for the candlestick technique but would cause a significant change to the feature trends given the EMA technique.
+These techniques were selected as they are used in prediction tasks in areas such as financial markets \cite{naranjo2019fuzzy}, IoT \cite{aleman2018using}, and object tracking \cite{huang2019re}.
+These techniques affect the data manifold by smoothing the trends in time series data, similarly to feature squeezing for image recognition \cite{xu2017feature}, by artificially reducing the distance between temporally adjacent points that provide better estimation of their distance along the manifold.
+For this work, to ensure we are similarly comparing both trend extraction techniques, both were assigned the same value for the time window.
+The time window value of 20 was a selected hyperparameter that would not reduce the dimensionality of the dataset enough to hinder the model accuracy for the candlestick charting technique but would cause a significant enough change to the feature trends given the EMA technique.